Topoke people: Location

 Another group of Topoke people is located in the Yalikandja-Yanonge sector.
 This group, commonly known as the "Topoke of Likolo" is due to population movements caused by the penetration of Arab slavers into the region.
+The Ikela sector in Tshuapa is also hosted by Topoke people who came from Isangi, and make up 10% of the population.
+They are also noticed in Kwamouth due to recent migration.

 The Topoke may have originated to the north of the Congo River, in the Ubangi-Uele basin.
-They would have abandoned this territory when threatened by the Baboa and Zande people.
-During their march to the south, they would have first settled on the right bank of the Congo River around the lower Aruwimi.
+They would have abandoned this territory when threatened by hordes of Baboa and, or Zande people.
+During their march to the south, they drove out, assimilated and displaced many tribes.
+Finally, they would have first settled on the right bank of the Congo River around the lower Aruwimi.
 From there they crossed the river to settle in their current territory, having driven the original Bangando and Bambole inhabitants further south.

-There are cultural affinities between the Topoke and the Mongandu and Bambole peoples.
+There are cultural affinities between the Topoke and the Mongandu and Bambole people.

-According to the 1984 Census, the Topoke accounted for 52.38% (128,613 out of 245,548 total inhabitants) of the population of the Isangi area.
+According to the 1984 census, the Topoke accounted for 52.38% (128,613 out of 245,548 total inhabitants) of the population of the Isangi area.

 Pre-colonial culture

 Music and dance played important roles in Topoke culture, and music in particular reached a high level of sophistication.

 The Topoke people had a long tradition of large regional markets, where purchases could be made on credit or by using iron javelins as currency.
 Non-payment of debts periodically led to fighting, in which the javelins were used as weapons.

-The lances were called ndoa by some Topoke, the Lokele word for marriage.
+The lances were called liganda, loganda or ndoa by some Topoke, the Lokele word for marriage.
 Thirty of them would buy a male slave, while forty or more would be needed for a female.

+The Topoke, alongside Akela or Kela people, also used to send signals, throughout the region, with wooden gongs.
+They were made in cylindrical shape with a hollowed-out tree trunk.

 The Topoke were polygynous, and it was common for an important visitor to be offered female companionship as well as food and shelter.
 This practice persisted well into the colonial era.

-However, sometimes sexual abuse of Topoke women by colonial administrators led to retaliation such as poisoning attempts by their husbands.
+However, sometimes sexual abuse of Topoke women by colonial administrators led to retaliation, such as killings of white European officers or poisoning by the men of the village.